mskim/rlayout/README.md

 2016 9 23
 	- fix Hex Color
 	- fix new line
-	- background color
+	- background color in Paragraph
 	- Custom Style Support for List

 	- HeadingContainer
-		We need a mechanism to replace Heading Template with markup text.
+		We need a mechanism to replace Heading Template with markup text. since markup do not have keys, we need to idetify which maps to which tag, this is where @markup_to_tag_map comes in as pre-defined keys, hash = Hash(@markup_to_tag_map.zip markup_lines)
+		we use this hash to look for tag and replace it with value.

-		- set_tag_map sets :markup_to_tag_map
+		- set_tag_map sets :markup_to_tag_map to HeadingContainer
-		an array of key symbols in order of markup input sequence it is used to replace HeadingContainer content with markup. it acts as a map.
+		an array of key symbols in order of markup input sequence it is used to replace HeadingContainer content with markup.

 	- OrderedList
 	- UnrrderedList
 	- OrderedSection